j-chat/cybersecurity_training/README.md

 * [Portswigger Web Security Academy](https://portswigger.net/web-security): The Web Security Academy provides free and practical web security training.
 You can use either the browser or Burp Suite to complete the labs.
 * [Splunk Security Dataset Project](https://live.splunk.com/splunk-security-dataset-project): This project has free guided walkthroughs with sample security datasets to detect suspicious activities.
 It provides a free environment to practice using Splunk.
 Sign-up is required each time to access this application.
 * [SQLZoo SQL Injection](https://zh.sqlzoo.net/hack/): This site gives SQL statement examples and a safe environment to practice various SQL injections.
 * [Try Hack Me](https://www.tryhackme.com): Try Hack Me provides practical cybersecurity training with little setup.
-An OpenVPN client is required access their virtual machines and complete the tasks in the rooms.
+An OpenVPN client is required to access their virtual machines and complete the tasks in the rooms.

 ## Competitions